aws/s2n-tls/docs/USAGE-GUIDE.md

 the default installation on your machine will be used.

 (Optional): Set the CMake variable `BUILD_SHARED_LIBS=ON` to build shared libraries.
 The default is static.

+(Optional): Set the CMake variable `VISIBILITY_PUBLIC=ON` to export private internal symbols.
+By default only symbols marked with `S2N_API` will be exported.
+This is required for running tests when building with `BUILD_SHARED_LIBS=ON`.

 We recommend an out-of-source build.
 Suppose you have a directory `s2n` which contains the s2n-tls source code.
 At the same level we can create a directory called `s2n-build`